How do you clean vomit and diarrhea out of the carpet and kill norovirus?

 Even when a child aims for the trash can, some throw up usually lands on the carpet.
-Also, there isn't a diaper on earth that can hold the liquid diarrhea of a baby or toddler.
-So, how do you clean a carpet with vomit or diarrhea on it AND kill norovirus?
+And there isn't a diaper on Earth that can hold the liquid diarrhea of a baby or toddler who has rotavirus.
+So, how do you clean a carpet with vomit or diarrhea on it AND kill these viruses?
 You can't put chlorine bleach on the carpet or it will turn white.
-Lysol disinfectant spray kills norovirus (in 10 minutes) but does not work well on dirty surfaces.
-I don't think Lysol would effectively penetrate the carpet.
-Also, if you sprayed a lot of Lysol on the carpet, you would need to evacuate the room because of the strong fumes.
 I tried the Little Green Carpet Steamer but it produced "mist" more than "steam".
 Unless your carpet is too hot to touch, you are not killing norovirus.
-I have searched and searched and I can't find a single CARPET cleaner that claims to kill norovirus.
-However, I have found a great product that DOES kill norovirus in 1 minute that I use on the carpet.
+I have searched and searched and I can't find a single official CARPET cleaner that claims to kill norovirus.
+However, I have found a great product that DOES kill norovirus surrogates in 1 minute that I use on my carpet.
 Even though the product doesn't SAY that you can use it on carpet, I have used it to clean vomit and diarrhea off of my carpet with no problems.
-It is Clorox Hydrogen Peroxide Disinfecting Cleaner.
-It does not bleach clothes or carpet and only produces mild fumes.
-It is not available in stores but it is available on amazon.
-Sometimes it is sold out so check back the next day if the amazon listing says "currently unavailable".
+It is Clorox® Hydrogen Peroxide Spray

 --Annie Pryor, Ph.D.